Database Engineer Jobs in USA with Visa Sponsorship

 Do database engineers qualify for H-1B visa sponsorship?

-Yes, database engineers typically qualify for H-1B sponsorship as the role requires specialized technical knowledge in database design, optimization, and management.
+Yes, database engineers typically qualify for H-1B visa sponsorship as the role requires specialized technical knowledge in database design, optimization, and management.
 You need a bachelor's degree in computer science, information systems, or a related field.
 The position must require database-specific expertise beyond general programming skills.

 What degree do I need for database engineer visa sponsorship?